All About Hearing Aids

 - Your lifestyle

-- Your financial resources.
-Hearing aids vary greatly in price, from hundreds to thousands of dollars.
+- Cost.
+The devices vary greatly in price, from hundreds to thousands of dollars.

 There are two main types of hearing aids: analog and digital.

-Analog hearing aids convert sound waves into electrical signals that are then amplified.
-These are typically less expensive and basically have simple volume controls.
+Analog hearing aids convert sound waves into electrical signals and then make them louder.
+They’re usually less expensive and have simple volume controls.

 Digital hearing aids convert sound waves into numerical codes similar to computer codes, then amplify them.
-The code includes information about pitch or loudness, providing flexibility in adjusting to your needs or environments, as well as the direction of the sound.
-Although this type is more expensive than an analog hearing aid, the results are much better.
+The code includes information about the direction of a sound and its pitch or volume.
+That makes it easier to adjust the sound to what you need, whether you’re in a restaurant, a quiet room, or a stadium.
+Most will adjust automatically.
+Although this type costs more than an analog hearing aid, the results are much better.
 They are also smaller and more powerful.
-Digital hearing aids can have programs depending upon whether you are in a restaurant, quiet room, or outside stadium.
-But they are designed to automatically adjust in various environments.

-There are three main styles of hearing aids, which differ in size, placement in or on the ear, and ability to amplify sound:
+There are three main styles of hearing aids, which differ in size, placement in or on the ear, and how well they amplify sound:

-Canal hearing aids fit into your ear canal and are less visible.
+Canal hearing aids fit inside your ear and are less visible.
 An in-the-canal (ITC) hearing aid fits your specific ear canal.
-A completely-in-canal (CIC) aid is smaller and nearly hidden in your ear canal.
-You can use either type for hearing loss that is mild to moderately severe.
+A completely-in-canal (CIC) aid is smaller and nearly hidden in your ear.
+Either type can help mild to moderately severe hearing loss.
 But because of their size, they can be harder to adjust and remove.
-This style of hearing aid is not ideal for children or adults who might have problems with the small size.
-An invisible-in-canal (IIC) aid is nearly invisible.
+This style of hearing aid is not ideal for children or adults who might have problems with very small devices.
+An invisible-in-canal (IIC) aid is nearly impossible for others to see.
 You may put it in every day, or it may be a device you wear for several months at a time.
-This is a great option for people who might have trouble putting it in every day.

-In-the-ear (ITE) hearing aids fit completely inside your outer ear with a hard plastic case holding the electronics.
-Best for people with mild to severe hearing loss, ITE hearing aids work less well for children whose ears are still growing.
+In-the-ear (ITE) hearing aids fit completely inside your outer ear with a hard plastic case that holds the electronics.
+They’re best for people with mild to severe hearing loss, but they don’t work as well for children whose ears are still growing.

 Behind-the-ear (BTE) hearing aids house their parts in a hard plastic case behind your ear.
 A plastic ear mold fits inside the outer ear and directs sound to the ear, improving sound quality.
-A newer type (Mini BTE) fits entirely behind your ear, with a narrow tube reaching into your ear canal.
-This helps minimize earwax buildup and any muffling of your own voice.
+A newer type, called a Mini BTE, fits entirely behind your ear, with a narrow tube that reaches into your ear canal.
+This helps keep earwax from building up and prevents any muffling of your own voice.
 You can use the BTE type no matter your age or amount of hearing loss.